-The doctor will make a small cut (incision) below or near your eyelid.
+The doctor may make a small cut (incision) below or near your eyelid.
 This is done under your eye and next to your nose.
 Or the doctor may enter through your nose instead of using an incision below or near your eyelid.

 The doctor will make a small hole in the bone in this area.
 This makes a new opening between the lacrimal sac and your nose.
 In some cases, a small tube (stent) may be put into the opening.
 This is to help keep it open.

-The doctor will close the incision with stitches (sutures).
+The doctor may close the incision with stitches (sutures).